Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Problem formulation

 \section{Problem formulation}

-We aim to optimize the UAV 3D trajectory and power allocation policy for users with in order to maximize the system throughput.
+We aim to optimize the UAV 3D trajectory and power allocation policy for users in order to maximize the system throughput.
 However, the optimization is constrained by minimum QOS (data rate), maximum UAV transmission power and UAV spatial limits.
 This optimization problem can be expressed as \eqref{18a}.
 The positions of UAVs at any service time are expressed as $\mathbf {H} = \{0\leq t\leq T, 0\leq u\leq U, h_{u}(t)\}$.
-Velocity of UAVs is assumed as fixed. $P_u$ denotes the transmission power of each UAV, $\mathbf {P} = \{p_{k}(t), 0\leq t\leq T, k \in {\mathbb K}\}$ is the power allocation policy and $\mathbf {V} = \{v_{u,k}(t), t = T_{r}, u\in {\mathbb U}, k\in {\mathbb K}\}$ represents the user-UAV serving indicator, which indicates user association.
-With that, the optimization problem is formulated as

-where \eqref{18b} to \eqref{18g} represent the constraints which the optimization is subject to.
+UAV velocity is assumed to be constant. $P_u$ denotes the UAV transmission power, $\mathbf {P} = \{p_{k}(t), 0\leq t\leq T, k \in {\mathbb K}\}$ is the power allocation policy and $\mathbf {V} = \{v_{k,u}(t), t = T_{r}, k\in {\mathbb K}, u\in {\mathbb U}\}$ represents the user-UAV serving indicator, which indicates user association.
+With that, the optimization function is defined as where \eqref{18b} to \eqref{18g} represent the constraints which the optimization is subject to.
 In that, \eqref{18b} indicates service area constraints imposed for possible 3D position of UAVs. \eqref{18c} ensures collision-free operations of UAVs when regarded as point particles.
 Constraint \eqref{18d} is introduced to ensure singular association of users with UAVs, i.e. each user is served by a single UAV. \eqref{18e} limits the maximum total transmission power of each UAV. \eqref{18f} indicates the decoding order for achieving successful SIC. \eqref{18g} details the user fairness constraint in terms of achieved datarate.
 It is pertinent to mention that the problem \eqref{18a} was demonstrated and categorized to be NP-hard in \cite{8624565}.
 Moreover, our scenario with mobile UAVs and users adds to the complexity to the problem and is therefore challenging to solve the formulated problem through the conventional convex-optimization algorithms.
 Therefore, the solution proposed involves the use of an RL-based algorithm, which has the ability to learn via its experience and interactions with the environment to find optimal solutions.